nguyensjsu/sp19-202-game-squad/README.md

 ## Project Description

-We started with Trick the Turtle - a game one of us created based on watching Michael Kolling's video series.
+We started with a cute turtle game one of us created based on watching Michael Kolling's video series.

 https://blogs.kcl.ac.uk/proged/2012/01/14/joc-9/

 The initial commit of code is from watching how to create this game and creating it from scratch.
+We then added counter and custom sounds.

-We will then refactor the code by using patterns and expand upon the features.
+We will then refactor the code by using patterns and expand upon the features with user stories.

 ## Project Progress